 In jurisdictions without local public health departments, DOH is responsible for coordinating COVID-19 vaccine administration.
-County and Municipal Health Departments (CMHDs) are developing COVID-19 vaccine plans for their jurisdictions.
-DOH is collaborating with the CMHDs preparedness and immunizations staff to ensure there is support for their operations.
-Weekly calls are scheduled to provide the most current COVID vaccine information, and answer questions.
-The DOH provides an updated list of statewide pharmacies that have signed the DOH Pharmacy Memorandum of Agreement (MOA) to the CMHDs so they are aware of and can include in their plans those pharmacies within their jurisdiction.
-The DOH is also procuring a registration and scheduling product for MVCs and will make it available to the CMHDs free of charge.
-The Philadelphia Department of Public Health (PDPH) receives independent federal funding and is establishing its own COVID-19 vaccination administration plan.
-In addition to being a member of the Vaccine Planning Workgroup, PDPH immunizations coordinator has weekly calls with DOH Immunizations director to share planning information.
-The DOH COVID-19 Vaccination Plan will be provided to the CMHDs and PDPH when it is submitted to CDC.
+County and municipal health departments (CMHDs) are developing COVID-19 vaccine plans for their jurisdictions.
+DOH is collaborating with the CMHDs' preparedness and immunizations staff to ensure there is support for their operations.
+Weekly calls are scheduled to provide the most current COVID vaccine information and answer questions.
+The DOH provides an updated list of statewide pharmacies that have signed the DOH Pharmacy Memorandum of Agreement (MOA) to the CMHDs so they are aware of and can include in their plans the enrolled pharmacies within their jurisdiction.
+The DOH procured a registration and scheduling product for MVCs and will make it available to the CMHDs free of charge.
+The Philadelphia Department of Public Health (PDPH) receives independent federal funding, its own vaccine allotment, and is establishing its own COVID-19 vaccine administration plan.
+In addition to being a member of the Vaccine Planning Workgroup, PDPH immunizations coordinator has weekly calls with the DOH Immunizations Director to share planning information.
+The DOH COVID-19 Interim Vaccination Plan was provided to the CMHDs and PDPH when it was submitted to the CDC.